roger-tan/nyancat-prank/README.md

 # nyancat-prank
 This project is just a joke to my coworker.
-The app will just display a nyancat overlay on top any screen and play music on background.
+The app will just display a nyancat overlay on top any screen and plays music in background.

 # Demo